Old Men (and Women) and Bigger Ears

 The Chinese believe that long ears predict longevity ...

+to ensure long life.
 Professor of clinical gerontology Clinical Gerontology Unit, Addenbrooke's Hospital, Cambridge CB2 2QQ

 Kay-Tee Khaw